quantsingularity/NexaFi/README.md

 NexaFi implements a sophisticated cloud-native microservices architecture designed for enterprise-grade reliability, security, and scalability.
 The platform utilizes **Domain-Driven Design (DDD)** principles to separate core business domains into independent services connected through an asynchronous, event-driven messaging system.

 ### Key Architectural Principles

-The architecture is governed by the following core principles:

 | Principle | Description | Implementation Details |
 | :--- | :--- | :--- |